keithbuhler/keithbuhler.github.io/philosophy-portal/syllabus200.md

 There is no textbook; instead, we will consume books, essays, and film including history, Scripture, biography, and fiction.
 There are no long lectures; we will dialogue together every day.
 Don't just sit back waiting to be programmed with knowledge.
 Rather, begin to discuss these topics in class and out of class.
 You will be confused.
 Enjoy the ride.
 Ask questions.
 Get frustrated.
 Doodle.
 Guess.
 Take risks.

-There are only two tests; more important is that we become competent in skills like reading, dialoguing, and writing clearly and logically.
+There are only two tests; more important is that we become competent in skills like reading, dialogging, and writing clearly and logically.
 The top five most coveted job skills are communication, teamwork, critical thinking, and creativity, and self-discipline.
 These skills you can improve in philosophy but they are not just useful for philosophy.
 They will make you better in computer programming or chemistry, better in motherhood or the ministry.

 There are no *easy* answers; instead, we will find hard answers, if we work at it.
 The ultimate motivation for having the conversation we call philosophy must be that it can make us better.
 We enter into the Great Conversation with our own, often confused, thoughts.
 We may learn to love God with our minds.
 We may become more connected, integrated, thoughtful, reflective human beings.
 We may become part of the Conversation, and by it be forever changed.